SHolysh/database-manual/Appendices/D_External_Data/D_External_Data_Sources.md

 only includes moderately large datasets.
 Both locations and temporal data additions are indicated.

+For the summary tables, the following fields are populated:

+#### DATA_ID

+The numeric identifier used to link datasets to data records within the database.

+#### RCOUNT

+The number of records attributable to the specific data source for the particular source table (e.g. number of locations, number of records of chemistry data, etc...).

+#### DATA_TYPE

+A text description of the base type of information loaded.

+#### DATA_DESCRIPTION

+A description of the data source (dataset) loaded into the database.
+This should generally indicate the primary source.

+#### DATA_COMMENT

+Additional information concering the data source or dataset loaded ino the database.

+#### DATA_FILENAME

+The original file name of the data source or dataset previously to be loaded into the database.

+#### DATA_ADDED_DATE

+The added date of the data source or dataset.
+If this does not match (or is close to) the date in SYS_TIME_STAMP it may indicate the dataset date.

+#### SYS_TIME_STAMP

+The date of the addition of the DATA_ID to the D_DATA_SOURCE table.
+This may have been added subsequent to the incorporation of the original data.

+#### SYS_USER_STAMP

+The user who added the DATA_ID to the D_DATA_SOURCE table.
+This is usually the same user who loaded the dataset.

-## Appendix D.1 - Database Locations Summary Page
+## Appendix D.1 - Datasets Summary Page (Locations)

-[Summary page of moderately sized datasets (greater than 50 locations) used as a data source (a PDF).](./DDS_Locations.pdf)
+[Summary table of moderately sized datasets (greater than 50 locations) used as a data source (a PDF).](./DDS_Locations.pdf)

-## Appendix D.2 - Specific Sources of Database Locations
+## Appendix D.2 - Specific Sources of Datasets (Locations)

 ### Environment Canada